 - 1. All inlets in paved areas shall have heavy duty bicycle-safe grating consistent with the latest edition of PennDOT Publication 72M. - 2.
 Inlets must be sized to accept the specified pipe sizes without knocking out any of the inlet corners. - 3.
 All pipes entering or exiting inlets shall be cut flush with the inlet wall. - 4.
 Inlets shall not have a sump condition in the bottom (unless designed as a water quality BMP).
 Outlet pipes shall be flush with the bottom of the box or concrete channels shall be poured. - 5.
 Inlets, manholes, pipes, and culverts shall be constructed in accordance with the specifications set forth in PennDOT's Publication 408, latest edition, and as detailed in PennDOT's Publication 72M Standards for Roadway Construction (RC), latest edition, or as approved by the Township Engineer. - 6.
 All frames, concrete top units, and grade adjustment rings shall be set in a bed of full mortar according to Publication 408, latest edition. - 7.
-The Operation and Maintenance (O&M) Agreement for this project is to be considered a part of this plan whether or not it appears hereon. - 8.
+The Stormwater Operation and Maintenance Agreement and Access Easement for this project is to be considered a part of this plan whether or not it appears hereon. - 8.
+The Stormwater Management Report is considered to be a binding document of this plan. - 9.
 An as-built drawing shall be provided for all stormwater management facilities prior to occupancy of the land or structures, or the release of financial security for said facilities.
-(This note is only applicable for regulated activities exceeding 5,000 square feet of new impervious area) - 9.
-Township officials and their agents or employees have the right of access to the property from the public right-of-way for inspection of and, in cases of construction default, construction of the stormwater management facilities. - 10.
-Nothing shall be placed, planted, or set within an easement or right-of-way which would adversely affect the function of the easement or right-of-way, or conflict with any conditions associated with such easement or right-of-way. - 11.
-No person shall modify, remove, fill, landscape, or alter any existing stormwater BMP, facilities, areas, or structures unless it is part of an approved maintenance program, without the written approval of the Township. - 12.
+(This note is only applicable for regulated activities exceeding 5,000 square feet of new impervious area.) - 10.
+Township officials and their agents or employees have the right of access to the property from the public right-of-way for inspection of and, in cases of construction default, construction of the stormwater management facilities. - 11.
+Nothing shall be placed, planted, or set within an easement or right-of-way that will adversely affect the function of the easement or right-of-way or that will conflict with any conditions associated with such easement or right-of-way. - 12.
+No person shall modify, remove, fill, landscape, or alter any existing stormwater BMP, facilities, areas, or structures without the written approval of the Township and/or DTMA, unless it is part of an approved maintenance program. - 13.
 No person shall place any structure, fill, landscaping, or vegetation into a stormwater BMP, facilities, areas, structures, or within a drainage easement that would limit or alter the functioning of the BMP without the written approval of the Township.

-- 13. The owner of each lot that contains a stormwater BMP shall be responsible for the continued functionality and required maintenance of the facility.
-(This note shall be adapted to the conditions of the plan) - 14.
-The approved SWM Site Plan shall be on file at the project site throughout the duration of the construction activity. - 15.
-The stormwater BMPs are designed to allow XXXX square feet of impervious area on each lot.
-Any impervious area proposed beyond the design limit shall be addressed by the expansion of the facilities in accordance with the details and information contained on sheet X.
+- 14. The owner of each lot that contains a stormwater BMP shall be responsible for the continued functionality and required maintenance of the facility.
+(This note shall be adapted to the conditions of the plan.) - 15.
+The approved SWM Site Plan shall be on file at the project site throughout the duration of the construction activity. - 16.
+The contractor shall be responsible to remove any debris and flush out all existing and newly constructed storm drainage facilities within the project limits at the completion of construction.